-As the weather begins to get cooler, out come the pumpkin spices!
-My pumpkin bread recipe is a tender cake loaf with gorgeous notes of pumpkin spices (cloves, ginger, cinnamon and nutmeg) packed with chocolate chips.
+As the weather begins to get cooler, outcomes the pumpkin spices!
+My pumpkin bread recipe is a tender cake loaf with gorgeous notes of pumpkin spices (cloves, ginger, cinnamon, and nutmeg) packed with chocolate chips.
 Oh!
 I almost forgot!
 The pumpkin!
 It makes this cake so incredibly moist, it’s almost criminal.
 Toast it, add butter or just slice it up and eat it warm with your morning coffee, it’s so easy to make and such a treat!

 This pumpkin bread is packed full of yummy autumn sices.
 Cinnamon, warm ginger, cloves and fresh nutmeg.
 Pumpkin (of course).
 But I decided to

 Cinnamon – I used powdered cinnamon.
 So yummy!